GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 test_loader=dataloader.load(test)
 ```
 * Here get_dataset is a function which we defined above which will take train_dataset which is  a list that takes the index and return the values according to batches.
-* transforms are the Albumentations transfromations which we defined for the images.
+* transforms are the Albumentations transformations which we defined for the images.
 * Dataloader is the the main component which is going to call the images in batches.
 * It will define parameteres like batch_size,pin_memory and num_workers which are used for parallel processing.
 * It is going to change the parameters based on the device in which model is running.